Pride parade: Opposition

 There is opposition to pride events both within LGBT and mainstream populations.

 Critics, such as Gay Shame, charge the parades with an undue emphasis on sex and fetish-related interests, which they see as counterproductive to LGBT interests, and expose the "gay community" to ridicule.
-LGBT activists counter that traditional media have played a role in emphasizing the most outlandish and therefore non-representative aspects of the community.

-Various critics have denounced what they view as a merchandization of Pride parades.
+Various critics have denounced what they view as a merchandization of Pride parades, while some religious and cultural groups oppose Pride parades on ideological grounds, and view LGBTQ+ identities and relationships as contrary to their beliefs and traditions.
+These objections often lead to tensions and conflicts during Pride events, as LGBTQ+ individuals and their allies assert their rights to visibility and inclusion.

 Social conservatives are sometimes opposed to such events because they view them to be contrary to public morality.
 This belief is partly based on certain displays often found in the parades, such as public nudity, BDSM paraphernalia, and other sexualized features.
 Within the academic community, there has been criticism that the parades actually set to strengthen homosexual-heterosexual divides and increase essentialist views.
 In some countries pride parades have been banned, including Russia, Turkey, and Poland.

+As of June 2025, Pride parades are banned in the following places: